 Exempt employees are not eligible for overtime compensation.
 To qualify as exempt, they must meet certain criteria, such as:

 - Being paid on a salary, not hourly, basis

 - Earning $455 a week (this will change to $684 per week on Jan.
 1, 2020)

 Examples of professions that are commonly exempt from overtime rules include doctors, lawyers, teachers, nurses and other jobs that require advanced training.

 Non-exempt employees are eligible for overtime.
 Non-exempt employees may:

 - Be paid a salaried or hourly wage

 - Work in any profession

-Workers who do not meet the specific requirements for the exemptions under the overtime law are entitled to overtime pay.
+Workers who do not meet the specific requirements for the exemptions under the Tennessee overtime laws are entitled to overtime pay.